fresheneesz/bip-efficient-bitcoin-vaults/bip-beforeblockverify.md

 OP_BBV could be used to implement more efficient time-limited escrows, where the sender would create a transaction output that is spendable if signed before a certain block height by both the sender and escrow service, and after that block height the output could only be spent by the end recipient.
 This has the benefits of only requiring one transaction for a recipient to receive exclusive ownership over the funds.

 Admittedly, this application of OP_BBV has not been studied to any depth and is just a concept.

+#### Expiring Payments

+If Alice send Bob some bitcoin but Bob has lost access to that address, the coins may be lost forever.
+OP_BBV can be used to construct a transaction that sends to an output where Bob must redeem the coins in that output by creating a transaction that spends the output within a time limit.
+If Bob has lost access to that address, Alice can retrieve the funds for reuse.
+This was originally described by ByteCoin [on bitcointalk.org](https://bitcointalk.org/index.php?topic=1786.msg21998#msg21998).
+I would say this application is not particularly useful, given that its already possible for someone to send to an output that is both spendable by Alice and Bob, where Alice expects Bob to redeem the coins.
+If Bob doesn't, Alice can still retrieve the coins.
+The only downside is that using only currently available mechanisms, either Alice or Bob must retrieve the coins, whereas with OP_BBV Alice can simply leave the coins there until they are needed to be spent.

 ## Specification